cuthbertLab/music21/CONTRIBUTING.md

 test coverage of the project to increase with every pull request.
-See the developer documentation to dig in to specific topics like adjusting doctests to prevent actions we don't want executed when running the general test suite (like opening browser windows or playing music.)
+See the developer documentation to dig in to specific topics like adjusting doctests to prevent actions we don't want executed when running the general test suite (like opening browser windows or playing music).

 Pull requests that increase or improve coverage of existing features are very welcome.
 Coverage reports can be found at [Coveralls](https://coveralls.io/github/cuthbertLab/music21).